GiraffeSummer/ConsoleChat/HOW_TO_MAKE_COMMAND.md

 Furthermore there are 2 functions you can call from the msg object:

 + ### send:
-    send will send a message to all the users in the server.
+    Send will send a message to all the users in the channel.
-    example: `msg.send("message text");`
+    Example: `msg.send("message text");`
 + ### reply:
-    reply will send a message just to the person who executed the command.
+    Reply will send a message just to the person who executed the command.
-    example: `msg.reply("message text");`
+    Example: `msg.reply("message text");`

++ ### broadcast:
+    Send will send a message to all the users in the server, across all channels.
+    Example: `msg.broadcast("message text");`

+You can also access the socket object through `msg.user.socket` I might eventually exclude this for safety, but I'm not sure  yet.

+You can access the user's channel through `msg.user.channel`.

 <br>